x402 0.3.0

 onPaymentRequired: (req, resource, signer) async {

-// Optional: Ask for user confirmation or add condition
+// Optional: Ask for confirmation before paying

 return true;